-- Up to 48% of domestic violence victims remain in abusive situations out of fear for their pets' safety. - According to the Centers for Disease Control, 4,774,000 women in the United States experience physical violence by an intimate partner every year. - The majority of domestic violence situations include pets in the household, and 85% of women residing in domestic violence shelters reported a pet was harmed by their abuser. - A growing body of science has demonstrated a link between domestic violence and animal cruelty.
+- Nearly half (up to 48%) of domestic violence victims remain with an abuser out of fear for their pets' safety. - According to the Centers for Disease Control, 4,774,000 women in the United States experience physical violence by an intimate partner every year. - The majority of domestic violence situations include pets in the household, and 85% of women residing in domestic violence shelters reported a pet was harmed by their abuser. - A growing body of science has demonstrated a link between domestic violence and animal cruelty.
 An outlet of emotional support for victims, the family pet often becomes a target for physical abuse.

-"Since the launch of our groundbreaking People and Animals Living Safely (PALS) program in 2013, we have experienced tremendous growth in our programming and capacity to provide victims of domestic abuse with a safe place to live and heal alongside their pets," said Nathaniel M. Fields, Chief Executive Officer of URI.
-"In sharing our experience and results running co-living shelters, there is significant interest in replicating this comprehensive, trauma-informed model.
-As dedicated members of the coalition, we are encouraged by the continuation of the PAWS Act grant program providing more resources to service providers around the country adopting pet-friendly options that empower survivors to lead the safest, fullest lives possible."
+"Since the launch of our groundbreaking People and Animals Living Safely (PALS) program in 2013, we have experienced tremendous growth in our trauma-informed programming and capacity to provide survivors of domestic abuse with a safe place to live and heal together with their pets," said Nathaniel M. Fields, Chief Executive Officer of Urban Resource Institute.
+"Our PALS Report & Survey on Domestic Violence and Pets: Breaking Barriers to Safety & Healing found that 50% will not leave a dangerous situation without their pets, and 72% did not know some shelters accommodate pets.
+As dedicated members of the coalition, we are encouraged by the continuation of the PAWS Act grant program in providing more resources to domestic violence service providers around the country adopting pet-friendly options."

-"Since 2007, Noah's Animal House has protected over 1,900 pets for more than 100,000 boarding nights, serving clients from over 30 states in the U.S, in addition to our home state of Nevada.
+"Since 2007, Noah's Animal House has protected over 2,100 pets for more than 110,000 boarding nights, serving clients from over 33 states in the U.S, in addition to our home state of Nevada.
 Women drove thousands of miles from Florida, Oklahoma, Maine, Texas and others, driving past other women's shelters in every state for one reason only, their pet had to be included in their escape plan," said Staci Columbo Alonso, founder of Noah's Animal House.
-"With the PAWS Act grant program entering its second year, we look forward to seeing more resources allocated to shelters and organizations across the country so that domestic violence survivors won't have to travel far to locate safe shelter with their companion animals."
+"With the PAWS Act grant program entering its third year, we look forward to seeing more resources allocated to shelters and organizations across the country so that domestic violence survivors won't have to travel far to locate safe shelter with their companion animals."